The SEAL Story

 The opportunity to solve life’s big problems with science is what gets me up in the morning.
 Drowning is solvable.
 The solution starts with swim lessons, lots of them.
 It continues with heroic lifeguards and vigilant caretakers.
 It ends with SEAL SwimSafe.

-– SEAL Co-Founder, Dr. Graham Snyder
+– SEAL Co-Founder and CEO, Dr. Graham Snyder